 II.
 Fighting Hunger by Connecting Cross-Sector Partners and Centering Lived Expertise

 Speakers: Nessa Finisse, Program Associate, CHCS; Tamika L. Moore, Consultant with lived expertise; Barbie Izquierdo; Yolanda Gordon, Manager, Expansion and Advocacy, RESULTS; and Alice Aluoch, Founder and Executive Director, Mfariji Africa

 N. Finisse described the goals of the exploration.
 B. Izquierdo, Y. Gordon, and A. Aluoch described insights from conversations with state representatives; representatives from national organizations; and individuals with lived expertise about opportunities for connecting cross-sector partners and prioritizing lived expertise to fight hunger.

 Panelists: Diane Sullivan, Co-Founder, and Jimmieka Mills, Co-Founder, Equitable Spaces; Daniel Haun, Director of Self-Sufficiency Programs, Oregon Department of Human Services, and Breanca Merritt, Chief Health Equity and ADA Officer, Indiana Family and Social Services Administration; Moderator: Jimmieka Mills, Equitable Spaces

-This moderated panel discussion will explore opportunities to address hunger by increasing state-level coordination across Medicaid and SNAP and incorporating lived expertise in policy and program efforts.
+This moderated panel discussion explored opportunities to address hunger by increasing state-level coordination across Medicaid and SNAP and incorporating lived expertise in policy and program efforts.